-Corns are thickened, painful areas of skin that develop due to repeated friction or pressure, commonly affecting the feet and toes.
+Corns are thickened, painful areas of skin that develop due to repeated friction or pressure, commonly affecting the feet and toes (Aboud et al., 2023).
 They can be classified into hard corns, soft corns, and seed corns, each with distinct characteristics and locations.
 Proper footwear and preventive measures can help alleviate the discomfort associated with corns.

 Corns are a common foot condition that affects millions of people worldwide.
-These thickened, hardened areas of skin develop as a result of repeated friction, rubbing, or pressure on the skin, particularly on the hands, feet, and toes.
+These thickened, hardened areas of skin develop as a result of repeated friction, rubbing, or pressure on the skin, particularly on the feet and toes.
 Corns can be painful and cause significant discomfort, especially when walking or standing for extended periods.
-Understanding the causes, symptoms, and available treatment options for corns is essential for effective management and prevention of this condition.
+Understanding the causes, symptoms, and available management options for corns is essential for effective treatment and prevention of this condition.

 Corns are a type of callosity that forms on the skin due to repeated mechanical trauma caused by friction or pressure forces.
 They appear as raised, hardened bumps on the skin's surface and are often accompanied by pain and discomfort.
 Corns typically develop on the hands, feet, and toes, with corns on the feet being the most common.
 The primary cause of corns is ill-fitting shoes that exert excessive pressure on certain areas of the foot, leading to the thickening of the skin as a protective mechanism.